Sodiums-Templates/personal-website-template/README.md

 # Personal Website Template

-All css and javascript is self contained.
+All html, css and javascript is self contained within each page.
 Please remember to give credit to me.

 ## How to download?